JessRudder/RailsConf/talk-draft.md

 You know it's a legit hacker name because they used a 4 instead of an A.

 So, Rain Forrest Puppy had discovered that SQL databases (which were just starting to replace the then more popular Access databases) allowed batch commands - the ability to send multiple requests through to the database at a time.
 NBD because multitasking is good, right?
-Perhaps I want to be able to select all employees that are engineers then average their bags_of_chips_consumed column.
-Which is all well and good in closed systems.
+Perhaps I want to be able to select all employees that are engineers then average their chips_consumed (or, if you're joining us from places that speak that other english - chips_consumed).
+Which, in both cases is...high.
+We'll leave it at that.
+This is all well and good in closed systems.
 However, when you have input coming from outside users heading straight into your database...well, things get a little dicy.

 A shady character...like this one....could user your innocent little web form to gain access to parts of your database you didn't want them to have by piggy backing their own SQL requests onto your intended request....like so.